microsoft/r-server-loan-credit-risk/dba.md

 ## Output:

-* `Operational_Scores` table containing the percentiles from 1% to 99%, the scores thresholds each one corresponds to, and the observed bad rate among loans with a score higher than the corresponding threshold.
+* `Operational_Metrics` table containing the percentiles from 1% to 99%, the scores thresholds each one corresponds to, and the observed bad rate among loans with a score higher than the corresponding threshold.
 * `Scores_Average` table containing the single value of the average score output from the logistic regression.
 It is used for the sigmoid transformation in Modeling and Production pipeline.
 * `Scores` table containing the transformed scores for each record of the testing set, together with the percentiles they belong to, the corresponding score cutoff, and the observed bad rate among loans with a higher score than this cutoff.